Skip to main content

 How to use the Top Correlations Widget

-The correlation value on the right will show you whether a pair is likely or unlikely to be correlated.
 The default order of pairs is sorted by absolute values for the correlation value, but that can be changed by clicking on the title for the column.

 You can configure the specific fields, the minimum pair frequency (i.e. the frequency that both components of the pair occur together), and the pair combinations to hone in on pairs that make sense to you.

-For further information, hovering over any pair will give you further statistics about the pair.
 If you click on any pair combination that contains a theme or structured field (i.e. categorical or numerical), you will be given the option to explore the association further via the Pivot Table widget.

 To understand the theme component further you can click into the Drilldown view for that theme.
 You can also dynamically reduce the noise in your correlations widget as you scroll through the themes.
 If you come across a field that you do not wish to compare you can select to exclude it from the widget.